The Seth Material

 For all Seth related posts on my website click here.

-The following summary shamelessly copied and pasted from nationmaster encyclopedia.
+The following originally copied and pasted from nationmaster encyclopedia.

 In late 1963, Jane Roberts and her husband, Robert Butts, experimented with a Ouija board as part of Roberts’ research for a book on extra-sensory perception.
 According to Roberts and Butts, on December 2, 1963 they began to receive coherent messages from a male personality who eventually identified himself as Seth.
 Soon after, Roberts reported that she was hearing the messages in her head.
 She began to dictate the messages instead of utilizing the Ouija board, and the board was eventually abandoned.
 For 21 years until Roberts’ death in 1984 (with a one-year hiatus due to her final illness), Roberts held regular sessions in which she went into a trance and purportedly spoke on behalf of the discarnate entity Seth.
 Butts served as stenographer, taking the messages down in homemade shorthand, although some sessions were recorded.
 These messages from the Seth personality, consisting mostly of monologues on a wide variety of topics, are collectively known as the “Seth Material” (sometimes referred to herein simply as the “Material”).
 The Material through 1969 was published in summary form in The Seth Material, which was written by Roberts with substantial excerpts from the Seth personality.